gashirar/KubeChaosCraftMod/README.md

 ### KubeChaosCraftMod

-Put the Jar file in the mod directory.
+Put the `release/kubechaoscraftmod-x.x.jar` file in the mod directory.